dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### On failure modes in molecule generation and optimization.
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/8abe4a49c00c45c1afe10428f2ed24efc6dc4086>
-- **abstract:** S2 TL;DR: This work highlights some unintended failure modes in molecular generation and optimization and how these evade detection by current performance metrics.
+- **abstract:** *TL;DR:* This work highlights some unintended failure modes in molecular generation and optimization and how these evade detection by current performance metrics.
 - **journal:** Drug discovery today.
 Technologies
 - **volume:** 32-33
 - **pages:** 55-63